CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 ### Adding multiple email addresses

 It is possible to add multiple recipients either by by adding the `recipients' variable instead of the recipient variable.
-The email addresses here can be comma-separated.
+The email addresses here have to be comma-separated.

 Examples: